Publications by Dr. Michael Fiore

 Dr. Michael Fiore, University of Wisconsin Hilldale Professor of Medicine, founded and has served as Director of the University of Wisconsin Center for Tobacco Research and Intervention (UW-CTRI) since 1992.
 He is a clinically active general internist and preventive medicine specialist, treating patients for tobacco dependence.

 Dr. Fiore is a nationally recognized expert on how to help patients quit smoking, providing perspectives to audiences ranging from Good Morning America to the United States Senate.
-He has written numerous articles, chapters, and books on cigarette smoking and contributed to U.S. Surgeon General Reports in 2020 and 2000.
+He has written hundreds of articles, chapters, and books on cigarette smoking and contributed to U.S. Surgeon General Reports in 2020 and 2000.

-Fiore served as chair of the panels that produced all three editions (1996, 2000, 2008) of the United States Public Health Service (PHS) Clinical Practice Guideline: Treating Tobacco Use and Dependence, in 2000 which provides a gold standard for healthcare providers.
+Fiore served as chair of the panels that produced all three editions (1996, 2000, 2008) of the United States Public Health Service Clinical Practice Guideline: Treating Tobacco Use and Dependence, which provides a gold standard for healthcare providers.
 That PHS Guideline was updated and published in 2008 with the simultaneous endorsement of 58 leading medical and public health organizations.
-He co-directed The Robert Wood Johnson Foundation National Program Offices, Addressing Tobacco in Managed Care and Addressing Tobacco in Healthcare Research Network.
-He is the recipient of numerous awards and honors, including Bowdoin College’s Common Good Award, the Institute of Medicine as a Profession (IMAP) Physician Advocacy Merit Award, and election to the Association of American Physicians.
-In 2012, he was elected to the National Academy of Medicine (formerly, Institute of Medicine).